YayoPalacios/Azure_Active_Directory_Lab/README.md

 <br>

 - Now, we’re creating a few AD user accounts applying the following PS script.
-We can always go about this manually however, I thought this would be a nice addition to put our scripting skills to practice in a very simplistic way.
+We can always approach this manually however, I thought this would be a nice addition to put our scripting skills to practice in a very simplistic way.

 <br>